-Each category includes an Action Table with discrete tasks, detailing the most significant opportunities available during system planning and design, maintenance, operations, and new construction as well as long-term capacity building (such as adding staff resources to identify and implement sustainability opportunities in existing operations).
-Department responsibility is also included in each category's Action Table.
-The sustainability staff will be primarily focused on actions that support Environmental Performance, and Operations and System Resilience.
+The Sustainability Group will be primarily focused on actions that support Environmental Performance, and Operations and System Resilience.
 In many cases, BART's Sustainability Group provides a coordinating role and will assist in resourcing the technical expertise found in the Engineering or Operations Departments.